odolbeau/rabbit-mq-admin-toolkit/README.md

   and all  others ones will be configured to move unroutable messages to this one.
 The `unroutable` exchange is a fanout exchange and a `unroutable` queue is bind on it.

+## License

+This project is released under the MIT License.
+See the bundled LICENSE file for details.